Equality Act 2010

 Public sector equality duty

-Read Essential guide to the public sector equality duty by the Equality Human Rights Commission Scotland.
+Read the Essential guide to the public sector equality duty by the Equality and Human Rights Commission Scotland.
 This guide provides an overview of the requirements of the public sector equality duty.

-Scottish Government issued a letter confirming commitment to implementing thr legislation.
-The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012, came into force on Sunday 27 May 2012 and place specific equality duties on named public authorities in Scotland.
+Scottish Government issued a letter confirming commitment to implementing the legislation.
+The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012, came into force in May 2012 and place specific equality duties on named public authorities in Scotland.
 These specific duties are designed to help public authorities develop better policies and practices, improve transparency and accountability, and deliver better outcomes for everyone in Scotland.
 The duties also look to eliminate unlawful discrimination, harassment and victimisation and advance equality of opportunity between different groups.

 The specific duties include: